-Other income, net for the year ended December 31, 2021 increased by \$14.9 million primarily due to income associated with the transition services agreement with Smith & Nephew, favorable impact of foreign exchange in the current year and higher income from additional cross currency swaps that were entered into during Q4 2020.
+Other income, net for the year ended December 31, 2022 decreased by \$7.3 million.
+This was primarily due to due unfavorable impact of foreign exchange, as well as lower income associated with the transition services agreement invoicing from the divestiture of the Extremity Orthopedics business.